Resistance Bands: Are They Good For Arthritis In The Knee?

 It’s important to listen to our body and stop any exercises that lead to discomfort beyond mild soreness.

-But if you don’t start moving, your muscles will deteriorate, and your pain will increase.
+But the truth is that if you don’t start moving, your muscles will weaken, and your knee pain will most likely increase.

 Plus, you might pack on some extra pounds that’ll make your knees cry out for mercy.